Last updated: April 26, 2023

 If we disclosed your Personal Information for a business purpose, we will provide:

-See the “Methods for Submitting CCPA Requests to Us” section below for information on how you can exercise your right to access collected Personal Information.
+See the “Methods for Submitting CPRA Requests to Us” section below for information on how you can exercise your right to access collected Personal Information.
 For more information, see also the “Response Timing and Format” section below.

 - The right to request deletion of Personal Information